GerardoAz/GerardoAz/README.md

 Hi there 👋

-Im from Mexico, living in Vancouver, BC.
-Looking to start in the tech industry while i finish my Web Development Diploma Big fan of sports, tech and videogames!
+Im from Mexico, just got my web developer diploma in Vancouver, BC.
+Looking to start in the tech industry.
+Big fan of sports, tech and videogames!

 📫 How to reach me: gerardoacedoz97@gmail.com